 (For more information, please consult this help guide from Mailgun about locating Mailgun credentials.)

-- Enable Incoming Email
+- Mark the flag to Enable Incoming Email.

-- Enable Outgoing Email
+- Mark the flag to Enable Outgoing Email.

 - Close the Email Integration settings window, then, at the System Preferences module, click Automation Schedules.